barryclark/jekyll-now/_posts/2015-03-26-Languages.md

 **Tablet based learning**

 PocketCode.
 PocketCode was created by Catrobat and allows users to create games, art, and animations directly on a phone or tablet.
 PocketCode is again directed towards children, but in a different setting.
-The ability code on mobile applications provides much higher accessibility, particularly for schools who use tablets in curriculum or parents who let their kids play on their tablets.
+The ability to code on mobile applications provides much higher accessibility, particularly for schools who use tablets in curriculum or parents who let their kids play on their tablets.

 **Tools that help you build applications**